Harry Potter and all characters, etc. belong to J.K. Rowling, not me.

 "I AM NOT…" shouted Hermione, now furious with Ron.

-"Ron," said Harry firmly, "Hermione has been our best friend for over two years.
+"Ron," interrupted Harry firmly, "Hermione has been our best friend for over two years.
 I think she deserves the right to explain herself.
 I don't think she'd turn in the broom out of jealousy."
 He then turned at Hermione, who appeared nervous but pleased that Harry was willing to listen.
-"Before I yell at you Hermione," he said calmly, "I want to understand why you believe Sirius Black sent me that broom."
+"Before I yell at you, Hermione," he said calmly, "I want to understand why you believe Sirius Black sent me that broom."

 At this point Ron's face turned bright red as he shouted, "I can't believe you're listening to that traitor!" and stormed out of the room.

 She appeared very nervous.
-"Well, Harry," she said while looking down, "Sirius Black is out to get you, and this would be the perfect way."
+"Well, Harry," she began while looking down, "Sirius Black is out to get you, and this would be the perfect way."
 She then began looking him in the eye.
 "If he's hexed the broom to throw you off the way Professor Quirrel did in first year, it'd look like an accident.
 You've already fallen off a broom once this year, and I for one don't want it to happen again."
 Tears began falling down her cheeks at this point, but she kept looking straight at him.
 "I'm sorry that I did it behind your back, and, er, if that means you're mad at me, I, er, guess that's how it is.
 Your life means more to me than your friendship."

 At that moment she ran toward the stairs that led to the girls' dorm.
 Harry easily caught up with her before she reached them.
 He gently grabbed her shoulders and turned her around.
-They locked eyes for about ten seconds before he smiled at her and said, "You haven't lost my friendship, Hermione.
+They locked eyes for about ten seconds before he smiled at her and assured her, "You haven't lost my friendship, Hermione.
 I know you did what you did because you care about me."
 He then gave her a quick embrace, which caused a big smile to form on Hermione's face.
 He looked a little nervous as he released her.
 "That, er, means a lot to me."

 "Thank you for understanding, Harry.
 What are we gonna do about Ron?"